-- Teach Me to Do It Myself: Montessori Activities for You and Your Child – This is an easy to follow book with color photos showing how to do basic Montessori activities at home, and it also suggests inexpensive ways to make activities.
-The book is easy and pleasant to read; it’s in colour and has plenty of photos.
+- Teach Me to Do It Myself: Montessori Activities for You and Your Child.
+This is an easy to follow book with color photos showing how to do necessary Montessori activities at home, and it also suggests inexpensive ways to make activities.
+The book is easy and pleasant to read; it’s in color and has plenty of photos.

-- Teaching Montessori in the Home: Pre-School Years: The Pre-School Years – This book was originally written in the 60’s but most of the instructions about making Montessori materials at home with common household items or easy-to-obtain craft supplies are still relevant today.
+- Teaching Montessori in the Home: Pre-School Years: The Pre-School Years – This book was initially written in the ’60s, but most of the instructions about making Montessori materials at home with everyday household items or easy-to-obtain craft supplies are still relevant today.
 This book is a great starting point for teaching Montessori in the home.
-DiscovertheChild wrote of this book “Beyond the introduction to Montessori theory, Hainstock presents lots and lots of activities that you can use in your home.
-For each activity, she lists the age range, the materials needed, how to demonstrate it to your child, the purpose of the exercise, and the control of error built in to each one. “
+DiscovertheChild wrote of this book, “Beyond the introduction to Montessori theory, Hainstock presents lots and lots of activities that you can use in your home.
+For each activity, she lists the age range, the materials needed, how to demonstrate it to your child, the purpose of the exercise, and the control of error built into each one. “

 If you really want to be a true DIYer and are feeling a bit ambitious here are some wonderful sites that give you advice on how to make your own great Montessori activities:

-- Maybe Montessori this is an amazing site that is written by a mother who is documenting “our adventures in homeschool preschool the Montessori way (with a little Charlotte Mason thrown in for good measure)”.
+- Maybe Montessori this is a fantastic site that is written by a mother who is documenting “our adventures in homeschool preschool the Montessori way (with a little Charlotte Mason thrown in for good measure)”.
 This site blows my mind.

-- Homemade Montessori is another incredible site if you are thinking of using the Montessori method in your life at home.
-Lots of great tips, ideas and activities listed for you to try out.
+- Homemade Montessori is another excellent site if you are thinking of using the Montessori method in your life at home.
+Lots of great tips, ideas, and activities listed for you to try out.

-After checking out the books and the websites you can start putting the Montessori theories into practice.
-Here are a few good toys to help get you going if you aren’t quite up to making your own activities yet: Practical Life Practical life activities are methods that teach the child to learn how to do everyday living activities in a purposeful way.
+After checking out the books and the websites, you can start putting the Montessori theories into practice.
+Here are a few good toys to help get you going if you aren’t quite up to making your own activities yet: Practical Life activities are methods that teach the child to learn how to do everyday living activities purposefully.

-- Schylling Little Helper Broom Setis a child sized broom set helps encourage children learn to clean up their own messes, and acquire the habits of mental and physical order.
+- Schylling Little Helper Broom Set is a child, sized broom set that helps encourage children to learn to clean up their own messes and acquire the habits of mental and physical order.

-- Melissa & Doug Deluxe Latches Board is an good cost effective alternative to the Montessori Locks and Latches Sets.
-The Montessori Locks and Latches Sets can cost over $100 so the Melissa and Doug set is a much more reasonable price at around $20.
+- Melissa & Doug Deluxe Latches Board is a reasonable, cost-effective alternative to the Montessori Locks and Latches Sets.
+The Montessori Locks and Latches Sets can cost over $100, so the Melissa and Doug set is a much more reasonable price at around $20.

-Sensorial These are material that will help a child develop and refine his or her five senses.
+Sensorial These are materials that will help a child develop and refine his or her five senses.

-- Plan Toy Geometric Sorting Board this is a great tool for teaching shape recognition and early geometry.
-It also helps to teach color and pattern recognition through play.
-This sorting board has four different wooden shapes in four bright colours.
-Kids match the correct shape with the correct number of holes to the corresponding wood pegs.
-Sorting is important in the Montessori method because it help children understand that things are alike and different as well as that they can belong and be organized into certain groups which ultimately helps with math skills and numeric concepts.
+- Plan Toy Geometric Sorting Board is an excellent tool for teaching shape recognition and early geometry.
+It also helps to introduce color and pattern recognition through play.
+This sorting board has four different wooden shapes in four bright colors.
+Kids match the correct form with the right number of holes to the corresponding wood pegs.
+Sorting is essential in the Montessori method because it helps children understand that things are alike and different as well as that they can belong and be organized into specific groups, which ultimately helps with math skills and numeric concepts.

-There are a number of Montessori apps available, although we’re not totally sold on the idea.
-One of the basic ideas of the Montessori method is the hand on learning approach, so it is worth questioning whether you will get anything like the same experience or result from these apps.
-It is actually a bit of a controversial topic that you can explore a bit further if you go Maria Montessori.com.
-But people love the apps, so here are some of the most popular Montessori apps you can check out if you are so inclined and you can make up your own mind.
+There are several Montessori apps available, although we’re not sold on the idea.
+One of the basic concepts of the Montessori method is the hands-on learning approach, so it is worth questioning whether you will get anything like the same experience or result from these apps.
+It is a bit of a controversial topic that you can explore a bit further if you go to Maria Montessori.com.
+But people love the apps, so here are some of the most popular Montessori apps you can check out if you are so inclined, and you can make up your own mind.

-- Montessori Crosswords – Spelling With Phonics-Enabled Alphabet develops spelling, reading and writing skills using a phonics-enabled Movable Alphabet.
-This app has had good reviews in New York Time, Wired, Geek Dad, Common Sense Media and was a Children’s Technology Review Editors Choice in 2011.
+- Montessori Crosswords – Spelling With Phonics-Enabled Alphabet develops spelling, reading, and writing skills using a phonics-enabled Movable Alphabet.
+This app has had good reviews in the New York Times, Wired, Geek Dad, Common Sense Media and was a Children’s Technology Review Editors Choice in 2011.